 The circular saw

-Ultra-efficient type of saw when coupled with a guide, it allows cutting lengths more or less infinite but it's less comfortable to use than a table saw.
+Ultra-efficient type of saw when coupled with a guide, allows cutting lengths more or less infinite but it's less comfortable to use than a table saw.
 Technically, a table saw is a circular saw fix under a work surface.
 If you need to cut a significant amount of pallet planks, the circular saw is one of the best types of saws for this work.

 For the circular saw, we recommend avoiding entry-level products and machines that are too heavy.
 Don't let the power indicated on the box fool you.
 In the case of pallet builds, it will not be helpful, a 1200 watt circular saw can cut better than a 2100 watt one if the blade is better, and a low power circular saw will be more comfortable to use as its weight is much lighter.